Mobiuslau/mobiuslau.github.io/sdvx/eaccharts/index.md

+---
+title: Sound Voltex Exceed Gear コナステ Charts
+---
-# Sound Voltex Exceed Gear コナステ Charts
+# 🡾Sound Voltex Exceed Gear コナステ Charts

 *SOUND VOLTEX EXCEED GEAR コナステ*, or EAC (*E-Amusement Cloud*) for short, comes with a large catalogue of charts, some of which come with the basic course *最初からプレーできます*, and some of which come with purchasable packs [[1](https://p.eagate.573.jp/gate/p/eamusement/coop/list.html?shop=1&category=45&cc=1&ls=1), [2](https://p.eagate.573.jp/game/eacsdvx/vi/music/index.html)].
 This page contains a table of all charts, as of 2022-6-2, as fetched from the main website [[2](https://p.eagate.573.jp/game/eacsdvx/vi/music/index.html)].
 Ctrl+F can be used to search for a specific chart.
 This table allows for sorting; just click the header of a column to sort by that column (Made possible by the script from Stuart Langridge)[[3](https://www.kryogenix.org/code/browser/sorttable/)].
 Charts can be inspected on [sdvx.in](https://sdvx.in/) by clicking the difficulty number of a chart.
 All charts have links, but some have not been mapped on the sdvx.in website however.
 In such a case an empty chart is shown.
 The *Released* column entries are added manually.
 Please notify me of mistakes.